RahmanKM/neocortexapi/source/MyCloudProjectSample/Documentation/Improve SDR to Bitmap Cloud Implementation - KhanMushfiqur-Rahman.md

 ## Methodology

 ### Stream-Based File Handling
 Originally, my methods involved direct file handling, which was not optimal for cloud-based execution.
 I transitioned to stream-based processing to enhance flexibility and performance.
 This change facilitates direct interactions with cloud storage without the need for intermediate storage, reducing I/O overhead.
+The changes were made to all the methods of ```SdrToBitmap``` class for generating memorystreams rather than saving file in storage.
+Here you can find the [codebase](https://github.com/RahmanKM/neocortexapi/blob/c4973d55f5095f98da56f1983b4b3a48e67c8155/source/MyCloudProjectSample/MyExperiment/SEProject/SdrToBitmap.cs#L17) and below is one of the method modification example:

 #### Modified Method Example

 ```csharp
 public byte[] EncodeFullDateTimeTest(int w, double r, Object input, int[] expectedOutput) {
     // Initializations and encoder settings